- Social Media Management Tips for 2018

 Raise your hand if you’ve ever unfollowed a friend or business because every single post on your social media timeline was from them.
 Now raise your hand if you’ve ever realized that a page or person you used to follow seems to have disappeared off the face of the earth.
 It’s a good bet that neither of those entities is one you’d be overly inspired to do business with.

-There is a delicate balance to hitting the right number of social media posts every day.
+There is a delicate balance in hitting the right number of social media posts every day.
 To complicate matters, the golden number of posts varies by social media platform.

 Read up on how often you should post on each site, and do your best to fall exactly within those ranges on each platform.